Hi all, Here are my SF & CALIFORNIA VOTING RECOMMENDATIONS.

 I’m a big yes for Jon Streeter who sued the federal government for holding immigrants without a chance of bail while in private practice.

-Associate Justice, Court of Appeal, District 1, Division 4 – Alison Tucher.
-Yes I’m also a big yes for Alison Tucher who got a person exonerated who was wrongfully convicted of murder after doing a ton of pro-bono work.
+I’m also a big yes for Alison Tucher who got a person exonerated who was wrongfully convicted of murder after doing a ton of pro-bono work.

 Presiding Justice, Court of Appeal, District 1, Division 5 – Barbara Jones.
 Yes